piyushpatel2005/website-archive/content/low-level-design/what-are-design-patterns/index.md

 - **[Prototype Pattern](../prototype-pattern/):** This pattern is used to copy existing objects without strong coupling with the original classes.

 ## 2. Structural Design Patterns
+These patterns describe how objects are connected to one another.

 - **[Adapter Pattern](../adapter-pattern/):** This pattern provides a way to collaborate objects with incompatible interfaces.
 It is like we need adapter for exchanging information between two incompatible systems.
 - **[Bridge Pattern](../bridge-pattern/):** This pattern decouples abstraction from its implementation allowing for easy changes or extension of either part of the system independently.
 They can be developed independently.